 1/4 teaspoon kosher salt

 1 egg (60 g out of shell) at room temperature, beaten

 *I only recommend buying tapioca starch/flour from nuts.com or Authentic Foods.
 Bob’s Red Mill tapioca starch is of inconsistent quality.
 Do not buy tapioca starch/flour from the Asian food store as it is frequently contaminated and will not work in this recipe.

 In a medium saucepan, bring the milk to a simmer over medium heat.
 As soon as the milk begins to simmer, turn off the heat and add the tapioca flour and salt, and then the oil.
 Mix to combine.
 The mixture will look curdled and will be difficult to bring together.
 Allow the dough to cool for at least 10 minutes before transferring it to the bowl of a food processor fitted with the steel blade.
 Pulse a few times to smooth out the dough.
 Add the beaten egg, and pulse until the egg is incorporated into the dough.
-Once the eggs have been added, turn the machine on and allow it to work until the dough is smooth (2 to 3 minutes).
+Once the egg has been added, turn the machine on and allow it to work until the dough is smooth (2 to 3 minutes).
 It will be very thick and stretchy.
 Add both grated cheeses, and turn the food processor on and let it work until the dough is very smooth (about 2 minutes).
 The dough will be sticky, but will become less sticky as it cools.
 Use a wet spatula to remove it from the food processor.
 With wet hands or kitchen tools, divide the dough into two equal pieces, and wrap each tightly in plastic wrap.
 Place in the freezer to chill for about 30 minutes or in the refrigerator for 2 hours or up to overnight.